Rocket fired from Syria kills seven in Lebanese border town

 The security source said that a Syrian fighter jet was targeting a town on the Syrian side of the frontier, but was not the source of the rocket fire.

 Rockets also crashed into areas around the northern Lebanese border town of Hermel.
-One hit inside Hermel but caused no major damage, while two more rockets fell in neighboring villages, without reported casualties.
+One hit inside Hermel but caused no major damage, while two more rockets fell in neighbouring villages, without reported casualties.

 Hermel is supportive of Lebanon's powerful Shi'ite Muslim militant movement Hezbollah, which has been fighting in Syria on the side of Assad, himself from the minority Alawite sect, an offshoot of Shi'ite Islam.